rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 ## P-medium and P-low

 `P-medium` refer to issues that aren't a priority for the team, and that will be resolved in the long run.
 Eg issues that will be fixed after a specific feature has landed.

-`P-low` refer to issues issue that the compiler team doesn't plan to resolve, but are still worth fixing.

-P-medium issues won't be our focus.
 They are issues we would mentor someone interested in fixing.
 They will remain in this state until someone complains, a community member fixes it, or it gets fixed by accident.

----

-###### For questions and comments about this document feel free to hit the relevant [zulip topic](https://rust-lang.zulipchat.com/#narrow/stream/227806-t-compiler.2Fwg-prioritization/topic/What.20is.20the.20meaning.20of.20each.20priority.20level.3F) or [open an issue](https://github.com/rust-lang/rust-forge/issues).

-######
+`P-low` refer to issues issue that the compiler team doesn't plan to resolve, but are still worth fixing.